Biophysics - Master of Science (MSc)

 - Do not send any certificates not related to your academic or professional qualifications.

-Graduates of the Ulm University with a BSc degree in Physics or Econophysics, Chemistry, Biochemistry, Biology and Molecular Medicine, should use the application form "Antrag auf Studiengangwechsel / Umschreibung vom Bachelor in den Master" and bring it to the Studiensekretariat together with a letter of motivation.
+Graduates of the Ulm University with a B. Sc. in Physics or Econophysics, Chemistry, Biochemistry, Biology and Molecular Medicine, should use the application form "Antrag auf Studiengangwechsel / Umschreibung vom Bachelor in den Master" and bring it to the Studiensekretariat together with a letter of motivation.
 For more information please read here.

 A wide range of careers are open to biophysicist given their broad interdisciplinary training: